Monarch-25/Santander_Lightning/README.md

 # Santander_Lightning (This is long after the competition results were declared mainly for my own learnings)

-Achieving top 1% like AUC using only vanilla neural network using feature engineering and observation.
+Achieving top 1% like AUC using only vanilla neural network with the help of feature engineering and observation.

 ## Feature Engineering